remedyhealth/contentpull/tutorials/Intro.md

 This is where **content-reader** becomes extremely useful.
 The function in the above example would simply return example what **contentful.js** would return from an entry request.

-This package supports parsing your content to be better aquanted for your use within your application.
+This package supports parsing your content specific for your use within your application.
 **Content-reader** will always return an "augmented" promise, in that it supports an additional feature to `parse` the data before resolving.
 This can be achieved in a number of ways: